 County Jail Medical Costs Fund 659: Court fee for the Sheriff to defray the cost of medical expenses for persons under arrest.
+Use is restricted by state statute [730 ILCS 125/17].

 County Motor Fuel Tax Fund 085: State shared revenue from motor fuel taxes for construction and maintenance of county highways.
+Use is restricted by state statute [605 ILCS 5/5-701].

 County Public Health Fund 089: Property tax to provide community health services, such as immunizations and restaurant inspections.
-Rate limit .10% by referendum November, 1996, Illinois Compiled Statutes 55 ILCS 5/5-25003.
+Rate limit is .10% by referendum passed November, 1996.
+Use is restricted by state statute [55 ILCS 5/5-25003 and 5/5-25010].

 Court Document Storage Fund 671: Fee to defray the cost of establishing and maintaining a document storage system for county court records, administered by the Circuit Clerk.
+Use is restricted by state statute [705 ILCS 105/27.3c].

 Court's Automation Fund 613: Fee for automating court records, administered by the Circuit Clerk.
+Use is restricted by state statute [705 ILCS 105/27.3a].